Craig Williams (Iowa politician)

-Craig Williams is an American politician serving as a member of the Iowa Senate from the 6th district.
-Elected in November 2020, he assumed office on January 11, 2021.
+Craig Williams is an American politician serving as a member of the Iowa House of Representatives from the 11th district since 2025.
+He previously served in Iowa Senate representing the 6th district from 2021 to 2023.

 Early life and education

 Williams is a native of Rockford, Illinois.
 He earned a Bachelor of Science degree in operations management and information systems from Bradley University in 1984.
 Williams learned assembly language as a college student.

 Career

 Business

 After graduating from college, Williams moved to Chicago and became a software developer for Arthur Andersen.
 After marrying his wife in 1985, Williams left Chicago and worked as a software developer for Thermos LLC.
 He later moved with his wife and two children to Manning, Iowa, where he worked in the IT department of Garst Seed Company.
 He also worked as an accountant for the company before joining Midwest Seed Genetics in 1998.
 In 2001, he became the director of operations for Channel Bio LLC.
 In 2004, he joined Stauffer Seed Company and later managed the sale of Renze Seed Company to Dow AgroSciences.
 Williams later left the seed industry and founded an independent consulting business.